 For more information, procedures and forms for filing an appeal see Information on Filing a Notice of Appeal.

 Appearing on a Traffic CitationComparecencia por un Citatorio de Tránsito Appearing on a Traffic or Parking TrialJuicios de Tránsito y Audiencias de Estacionamiento Photo Radar, Photo Red Light or Fixed Speed CitationCitatorio de Fotorradar, Photo en Luz Roja o Velocidad Fija

 When you receive your trial notice in the mail, and you need to reschedule your trial date, you must write a letter to the court requesting your trial date to be rescheduled.
 You may provide dates in your request that you know will not work for you.Mail your request to: Multnomah County Circuit Court, Attn: Criminal Calendaring, PO Box 114, Portland, OR 97207.
-You can also turn in your request in person by going to the downtown courthouse in room 106.The request for setover must include the following:
+You can also turn in your request in person by going to the Central Courthouse Customer Service Area on the 2nd Floor..The request for setover must include the following: